u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/email_communication/faq.rst

 Depending on the platform you are using:

-- The **Odoo.sh** users can find their live logs on the folder :file:`~/logs/`.
+- The **Thrive Bureau ERP.sh** users can find their live logs on the folder :file:`~/logs/`.

-- The folder :file:`~/logs/` (preferably accessed by the command line) of an Odoo.sh contains a list of files containing the logs of the database.
+- The folder :file:`~/logs/` (preferably accessed by the command line) of an Thrive Bureau ERP.sh contains a list of files containing the logs of the database.
 The log files are created everyday at 5:00 AM UTC.
 The two last days are not compressed, while the older ones are, in order to gain space.
-The naming of the files for Today and Yesterday are :file:`odoo.log` and :file:`odoo.log.1`.
+The naming of the files for Today and Yesterday are :file:`Thrive Bureau ERP.log` and :file:`Thrive Bureau ERP.log.1`.
 For the following, they are named with their dates and compressed.
-  See the Odoo.sh documentation about :ref:`logs <odoosh/logs>`.
+  See the Thrive Bureau ERP.sh documentation about :ref:`logs <Thrive Bureau ERPsh/logs>`.
 Use the command ``grep`` and ``zgrep`` (for the compressed ones) to search through the files.

-- **Odoo Online** users won’t have access to their logs.
-However you can still contact `Odoo Support <https://www.odoo.com/help>`_ , if you have a recurring issue with the same client or domain.
+- **Thrive Bureau ERP Online** users won’t have access to their logs.
+However you can still contact `Thrive Bureau ERP Support <https://www.Thrive Bureau ERP.com/help>`_ , if you have a recurring issue with the same client or domain.

 Get help from support